 After checking into our Priceline won hotel (JW Marriott Union Square for $90 dollars!) we headed out to try and catch the tail end of the North Beach Festival.
 From what the concierge told us, the North Beach Festival is an outdoors event with street performers, art installations, and plenty of great food vendors.
 Perfect.
-By the time we arrived however, everything was shut down.
-All that remained were hundreds drunk college kids stumbling about.
+By the time we arrived, however, everything was shut down.
+All that remained were hundreds of drunk college kids stumbling about.
 It was like some sort of weird drunken zombie apocalypse.
 We settled/took refuge in a quiet Italian bar and enjoyed some vino and fresh pasta while discussing our short layover.
-With a full bonus day in San Francisco we debated what to do.
+With a full bonus day in San Francisco, we debated what to do.
 We have been to San Francisco a few times so have already covered much of the tourist spots.
-Strolling Haight-Ashbury, known as the hippie epicenter, was something we had yet to experience.
+Strolling Haight-Ashbury, known as the hippie epicentre, was something we had yet to experience.
 Sold.

 The next morning we left out Union Square hotel and waved goodbye to the Powell Street trolley, somewhat of a guilty pleasure of mine, and headed west.
 Next time trolley.
 Next time.

 Strolling Haight-Ashbury of Today